third-party-dev/pparse/docs/0-docs.md

 **Not Started**

 The viewer for Onnx, like other viewers, is able to list the _named_ tensors and generate `Tensor` objects that represent a single tensor.
 The `Tensor` object will then be responsible for its attributes, shape, data type, data, and numpy object returns.
-Onnx additionally has many other TensorProto message that are part of the embedded computational graph and are not named.
+Onnx additionally has many other TensorProto messages that are part of the embedded computational graph and are not named.
 These are not currently reference-able via the standard `Tensor` object API.
 Instead, they must be dereferenced explicitly via the Node tree produced by the parser.

 ## Lessons Learned